Purpose

 1. Vendors and Third Party Senders should comply with the Domain Protection Mechanisms

 Villanova University's Email Domain Protections include a number of required controls to protect our university community from malicious messages.
 Third Party Senders utilized for Bulk Email must comply with these protections including the use of appropriate subdomains.
-Third party Senders sending email on behalf of the university must utilize the Villanova subdomain of @mail.villanova.edu as this allows for more granular and secure mechanisms to ensure reliable mail delivery and authenticity.
+Third party senders sending email on behalf of Villanova University must utilize the Villanova subdomain of @mail.villanova.edu as this allows for more granular and secure mechanisms to ensure reliable mail delivery and authenticity.

-2. Bulk Email should not be sent from external email addresses such as @outlook.com and @gmail.com.
+3. Bulk email should be sent from official Villanova University email addresses rather than external ones like @outlook.com and @gmail.com

 External email addresses such as @outlook.com, @hotmail.com, @gmail.com provide no measure of authenticity.
 It is recommended that all Bulk Email be sent from an appropriately named subdomain address (e.g., @survey.villanova.edu).
 Registration of these email addresses is controlled by UNIT and email recipients can verify the owner of the email address through the Microsoft Outlook Global Address Book.